David Lee Zweifler

 About

 David Lee Zweifler spent decades writing non-fiction in jobs that took him around the world, including long stints in Jakarta, Hong Kong, and New York City.
 David worked for companies like Bear Stearns, Bloomberg, Burson-Marsteller, and Finastra.During the day, David creates memoirs, thought leadership, and other ghostwriting projects for senior executives in analytics, artificial intelligence, financial technology, private equity, and semiconductor manufacturing.By night, he writes fiction, currying favor with the robot overlords.
-He has upcoming work in Calliope Interactive and Nature Futures.David resides with his family, two cats, and the world's finest puppy in New York’s Hudson River Valley.Learn more about David in these interviews in Analog Science Fiction and Fact and Grendel Press.
+He has upcoming work in Calliope Interactive and Nature Futures.David resides with his family, two cats, and the world's finest puppy in New York’s Hudson River Valley.Learn more about David in these interviews in Analog Science Fiction and Fact.

 Connect On Social